MiMiltiade/Snake-game/README.md

 # Snake-game
-A snake Game inspired by a lesson
+A snake game inspired by one of the lessons I took.